prelegalwonder/openshift_web2py/README.md

 The default web2py application that loads will be the "welcome" application.
 You can change this by modifying the routes as you usually would with web2py.

 For the admin app to work you must put your password hash in parameters_8080.py in wsgi/web2py/.
-Take note that I haven't tested whether changes made directly with the admin IDE in the environment are saved to the remote git repo by default.
-This needs testing, so make sure you export your app or back it up in someway.

-**Update:** Currently if you use the IDE in the cloud it doesn't save it to the remote git repo.
+~~**Update:** Currently if you use the IDE in the cloud it doesn't save it to the remote git repo.
 Every time the in-cloud app is started its copied to a separate runtime directory.
 Definitely backup your changes.
 I'm thinking of how to handle this for people who want to use the in-cloud IDE.
-Keep in mind you can also use the openshift deployer in master from a seperate local vanilla instance.
+Keep in mind you can also use the openshift deployer in master from a seperate local vanilla instance.~~
+**Update:** Using the IDE should now save changes in the gear instance data dir.
+The caveat here is that when you do a git pull, it will not pull your changes back locally.
+Continued investigation is needed here.

 Now with NewRelic Config
 ------------------------------